In the realm of environmental projects, the right machinery isn't merely a matter of convenience.…

 A mine’s window of usefulness may last a few years or a few decades.
-However, once the mineral resources are exhausted or operations no longer profitable, crews can’t just pack up and go home.
-State and federal agencies have regulations that dictate the correct way to shut down, decommission and remediate a mine.
+However, once the mineral resources are exhausted or operations are no longer profitable, crews can’t just pack up and go home.
+State and federal agencies have regulations that dictate the correct way to shut down, decommission, and remediate a mine.

 After closure, a mine may be reclaimed for other uses or restored to its pre-mining condition.
 Most regulatory agencies require a mine closure plan before a mining permit will even be granted.
 Regulators might also need a financial guarantee that an operation can pay for the reclamation and dewatering processes involved in a successful mine and pit closure.

 Note: Louisiana’s major “mined” products are petroleum and natural gas.
-We also extract sulfur, salt, coal, sand and gravel.
+We also extract sulfur, salt, coal, sand, and gravel.
 So when we refer to “mining” in this article, we could be talking about the surface mining of materials used to build roads and produce concrete, or we could be referring to hydrocarbon extraction for the oil and gas industry.
 The fundamentals of mine and pit reclamation and dewatering remain the same.

 Mine Closure Process